UtrechtUniversity/yoda/docs/design/external_user_service.md

 ## Yoda portal
-The Yoda portal login page needs to be modified to show a "Forgot password" button.
-On click, it should show the user where they can reset their password.
-That is, <https://uu.nl/wachtwoord> for internal users, and the "Forgot password" page on the external user service for external users.
+The Yoda portal login page shows a "Forgot / change password" button.
+On click, the "Forgot password" page on the external user service for external users is displayed.

-Similar information should be presented by a "Change password" button.
+When entering an internal email the internal user should be pointed to the correct location.

 ### Group manager
 The Group manager portal module does not need to be changed to allow for